yagakeerthikiran/pdf-to-excel-saas/ENVIRONMENT-SETUP-GUIDE.md

 # If infrastructure isn't deployed yet
 python scripts/deploy-infrastructure.py

-# This will create infrastructure-outputs.json
+# This will create infrastructure-outputs.json in project root
 ```

 ---